sclosaf/NonSense-Generator/README.md

 - [The system test document](docs) inside the docs folder;
 - [The user stories cards](https://francescobaaldo.atlassian.net/jira/software/projects/NON/list) on the Jira website;
 - Java documentation can be found inside /target/site/apidocs, once the project is compiled locally;
-- Unit test report  can be found inside /target/site/apidocs, once the project is compiled locally.
+- JUnit test report  can be found inside /target/site, once the project is compiled locally.